What is the personal savings allowance?

 Yes, savings income within the allowance still counts towards the basic or higher-rate limits – and may therefore affect the level you’re entitled to and the rate of tax due on any excess income.

-So, if you are a basic-rate taxpayer and you earn enough interest from savings to be pushed into the higher-rate tax threshold (which is £46,350 for 2018-19 for most of the UK but £43,430 for Scottish taxpayers), you are only entitled to a £500 allowance and will owe 40% tax on the remainder.
+So, if you are a basic-rate taxpayer and you earn enough interest from savings to be pushed into the higher-rate tax threshold, you are only entitled to a £500 allowance and will pay 40% tax on the remainder.